This Super Easy Apple Cobbler Recipe is made with refrigerated crescent dough and a cinnamon sugar caramel sauce that is completely scrumptious.

 - Preheat oven to 400 degrees and grease a medium size baking dish.
 (A round pie pan/dish or 9×9 inch square pan work well)

 - Combine apple slices, butter, 1 teaspoon cinnamon, and brown sugar in a large pan or skillet.
 Saute over medium heat for 5-7 minutes until sauce is bubbly and apples are fork-tender.

 - Arrange crescents on a clean flat surface.
 Spoon about 2 slices of apples and sauce onto the wide end of the crescent triangle.
 Tightly roll up crescent starting with the wide end and finishing at the opposite, pointed end.
 Place in prepared baking dish.

 - In a medium bowl stir together sugar, vanilla, remaining 1 teaspoon cinnamon, and 7UP soda.
-Pour mixture over crescent roll ups.
+Pour mixture over the apple bundles.

-- Bake, uncovered, for 15-20 minutes until browned and sauce is bubbly and dark.
+- Bake, uncovered for 15-20 minutes until browned and sauce is bubbly and dark.
 Spoon some of the sauce from the bottom of the dish over the top of the crescents.
-Serve warm with vanilla ice cream.
+Serve warm with a scoop of ice cream and enjoy!